Master in Management of Urban Sustainability

-The Master program in Management of Sustainable Built Environment offers a worldview of sustainability and urban resilience aiming at linking research to policy and practice.
+The Master program in Management of Urban Sustainability offers a worldview of sustainability and urban resilience aiming at linking research to policy and practice.
 The program provides a holistic, meaningful, and up-to-date learning to enhance students’ professional development and opportunities in a global and local interdisciplinary context led by academic and industry experts.
 This uniquely designed program will be relevant for individuals who plan, design, build, commission, maintain or manage built environments.

-- Track A- includes courses equivalent to 28 WSH (Weekly Semester Hours) and the writing of a thesis.
-The following is a list of MA theses written by Department’s graduates (In Hebrew).
+- Track A: includes courses equivalent to 36 WSH (Weekly Semester Hours) and the writing of a thesis.
+The following is a list of MA theses written by Department’s graduates (in Hebrew).

 According to the performance of an applicant in his or her Bachelor’s degree, the MA committee may decide upon a complementary requisite study program, if need arises.
 Complementary studies are not part of the MA program and are not accredited courses, nor do they count in the final GPA.